 Effects of noise pollution

 Generally, problems caused by noise pollution include stress related illnesses, speech interference, hearing loss, sleep disruption, and lost productivity.
-Most importantly, there are two major effects we can look at:
+Most importantly, there are three major effects we can look at:

 The immediate and acute effect of noise pollution to a person, over a period of time, is impairment of hearing.
 Prolonged exposure to impulsive noise to a person will damage their eardrum, which may